telerik/blazor-docs/knowledge-base/calendar-disable-weekends.md

 The example below demonstrates this approach.

 > At the time of writing, [k-state-disabled class is not applied to all disabled cells ](https://feedback.telerik.com/blazor/1539828-k-state-disabled-class-is-not-applied-to-all-disabled-cells).
-So, so in case you need to target all the disabled cells and customize them (for example, add some custom CSS to the disabled cells), use `[aria-disabled="true"]` selector.
+So, in case you need to target all the disabled cells and customize them (for example, add some custom CSS to the disabled cells), use the `[aria-disabled="true"]` selector.

 >caption Pass the weekends to the Disabled Dates collection and disable all weekends between the Min and Max Value of the Calendar.